 Anyone who is concerned about an infant or toddler's development, including a parent, may make a referral to FCESS.
 The program is designed for children birth through age three who have a diagnosed, established condition that has a high probability of resulting in delay, are experiencing developmental delays, or are at risk for substantial developmental delays if supports and services are not provided.

 - Central Directory

-- Annual State Application is an application by the Department of Health and Human Services for federal funds to plan for and provide services to infants and toddlers with disabilities ages birth through two years as provided for under Part C of the Individuals with Disabilities Education Improvement Act (IDEIA, reauthorized 2004).
+- Part C Grant Application is an application by the Department of Health and Human Services for federal funds to plan for and provide services to infants and toddlers with disabilities ages birth through two years as provided for under Part C of the Individuals with Disabilities Education Improvement Act (IDEIA, reauthorized 2004).

 Family centered early supports and services are provided within a child's home or where a child spends time.
 In this way, a child and family are better able to participate and become more actively involved in their community.